World Cup 2026

 Nadia Flusche connects you to the Local Organizing Committee and works to keep local businesses informed and engaged in shaping Pioneer Square’s FIFA World Cup experience, as well as to honor our Indigenous history.
 She also works to build the neighborhood’s long-term strength by positioning this historic district as a premier destination before, during, and beyond the tournament.
 She’s helping us all work together to make sure Pioneer Square benefits from the energy, visitors, and excitement the World Cup will bring to our neighborhood.
 Find out more about the work of the Stadium Neighborhood Liaisons.

 Many resources are available to help your business get “World Cup Ready”!
-You’ll find toolkits, webinars, and the latest news at the Local Organizing Committee’s website.
+You’ll find toolkits, webinars, and the latest news.

 You can also find business resources produced by the Seattle Chamber, including these webinars: